 October 31, 1938: The casting of “Toto” in The Wizard of Oz makes the news.

-October 31, 1938: More costumes and hair tests for Judy for The Wizard of Oz under the temporary direction of George Cukor.
+October 31, 1938: More costume and hair tests for Judy for The Wizard of Oz under the temporary direction of George Cukor.
 She was finally beginning to look closer to how she would look in the final film.
+Co-star Ray Bolger also posed for new costume/make-up tests.

 Photo: Judy with Bob Hope and Jerry Colonna during the taping of one of Judy’s weekly appearances on the show during this time.